matloff/fasteR/README.md

 As our first example, consider the **ToothGrowth** dataset built-in to
-R.  Again, you can read about it in the online help (the data turn out to be on guinea pigs, with orange juice or Vitamin C as growth agents).
+R.  Again, you can read about it in the online help (the data turn out to be on guinea pigs, with orange juice or Vitamin C as growth supplements).
 Let's take a quick look from the command line.

 ``` r
 > head(ToothGrowth)